 - Private events are password protected.
 A great choice for test events and events with limited access for privacy reasons.

-On this page further settings can be configured, existing settings such as the name of the event or the start and end times, etc., can also be changed.
+Existing settings such as the name of the event or the start and end times, etc., can also be changed here.
 The other settings to keep in mind are:

 We recommend uploading an image without text because this image will be in the background with the title text of your event overlayed on top of it.
 If you don’t upload an image, a default photo will be used.